JuliaLienard/CVS-Tool/READme.md

 Ne35_genotyping_noUDG	rs5082[chr1]	Pathogenic	Hypercholesterolemia, familial, 1	32975	2allele(s)
 ```

+The alleleID has been included because it is used later when comparing disease markers for any user with those found in Ancient people.
+Indeed, some disease markers can have the same rsID with different alleles (and thus different alleleIDs) and different associated Disease/disorder description.
+If the ClinVar database if filtered in the future by including also "likely pathogenic" for instance, CVS-Tool will still be able to accurately give shared markers between a user and Ancient people.

 # DISEASE MARKERS FOR ANY USER

 ## Which markers the User's has? and which are shared with Ancient people